JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/16.colourshift2/docs.md

 ![Menu](menu.jpg)

-The menu colours, like you see on the image above, are configurable using special classes via menu settings, in the images below you will be able to see haw it is done.
+The menu colours, like you see on the image above, are configurable using special classes via menu settings, in the images below you will be able to see how it is done.

 **POSITION**

-Differently
+In the demo site, the menu is in the top position, however, it can be moved to another row.

 ![Menu Position](menu5.png)

 **COLOURS**

 First of all select the colours you want to display - you can find all colours <a href="http://bambootheme.com/showcase/sep16/index.php/template-features/module-overview/color-variations" target="_blank">here</a>.
-After you the select the colour to use, go to your Joomla Administrator area and on the top menu area, go to
+After you the select the colour to use, go to your Joomla Administrator area and in the top menu area, go to

 `menu > Main Menu > [YOUR MENU]`

 ![Admin Menu](menu1.png)

-Open the Menu Item that you want to change the colour on and click on the tab **Link Type**.
-You will see a field **Link CSS Style**, just add the desired class to this field and the menu will get the colour you aplied here.
+Open the Menu Item that you want to change the colour of and click on the tab **Link Type**.
+You will see a field **Link CSS Style**, just add the desired class to this field and the menu will get the colour you applied.

 ![Menu Color](menu2.png)

 You can do even more here...
-In case the menu colour you chose is too light, you might want to have the text color to be dark, so you would need to add a complimentary class, that turn the menu text to black.
+If the menu colour you chose is light, you might want to have a dark text color.
+You can achieve this by using an additional complimentary class.

 **Example**

 `zen-senary2 zen-menu-text-dark`

-You can see this example aplied to **Login** Menu Item on our Colourshift2 demo.
+You can see this example applied to the **Login** Menu Item on our Colourshift2 demo.

 ![Menu Color](menu3.png)

-In case you want to make the submenu to have dark color as well, you can use the following class.
+If you want to make the submenus have dark text as well, you can use the following class:

 `zen-submenu-text-dark`

-You can see an example of submenu dark colour on our Colourshift2 demo under menu items **Joomla** and **Login**
+You can see an example of a submenu with dark text on our Colourshift2 demo under menu items **Joomla** and **Login**

 ![Menu Color](menu4.png)